judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 ---
 title: Shafik Gabr's East-West - The Art of Dialogue Fellowship Notes
 description: >-
-  M. Shafik Gabr's charitable foundation encourages East-West dialogue by enging young professionals in dialogue with top leaders in Egypt and the United States.
+  M. Shafik Gabr's charitable foundation encourages East-West dialogue by engaging young professionals in dialogue with top leaders in Egypt and the United States.
 categories: blog